 In Argentina tradition mingles beautifully with innovation, culture and nature, and the charm of the people is matched only by the magic of the surroundings.
 Culinary and wine tours are more than just sensual feasts; they expose you to culture and elevate travel experiences to their most unique and luxuriant.

-Our 17-day Argentina culinary and wine tour will introduce you to the great vintners and chefs of the nation.
-Our itinerary includes the old-world elegance of Buenos Aires, west to the high and dry plateaus that surround Mendoza, and south to San Carlos de Bariloche, the star of Patagonia.
-You will explore the Argentine way of life, immersing yourself in the culture and traditions of this charismatic country.
+Each of our 8-day/8-night tours will introduce you to the great vintners and chefs of the nation.
+Both itineraries includes 4 days/nights exploring the old-world elegance of Buenos Aires.
+You may decide whether you would like your second destination to focus primarily on wine, or on nature and exploration.
+On the winery-intensive tour we pair Buenos Aires with 4 days/nights in the rolling wine country of Mendoza.
+On the exploration-intensive tour, we travel south to San Carlos de Bariloche, for 4 days/nights exploring the star of Patagonia.
+Both trips celebrate the Argentine way of life, offering immersion in the culture and traditions of this charismatic country.

-Our next trip will be in November 2019.
-Rates and final itinerary to be confirmed by end of 2018.
+Both trips will run in November 2019.
+We will confirm rates and final itineraries by end of 2018.

 “There were so many meals where you swear this was the greatest one you have ever had in your life; but one after another, after another and in the most beautiful of restaurants.
 From the very first meal at a gorgeous historic downtown Buenos Aires hotel to the last at a chic and rustic lunch spot, it felt like every meal was memorable.
 Chef Ricardo was able to construct a glimpse into the cornerstone of Argentine life through his selections of restaurants and dishes where you begin to feel like you are a part of the bigger story you might miss when visiting another country and culture without such a guide.” — Lara Jane, Virginia